-MUS C510 Service Playing (2 cr.)
-C: I500 Organ Masterclass.
-Hymn playing, sacred music composition, accompanying, and console conducting.
+MUS C510 Service Playing Review (1 cr.)
+Foundational studies in the practical musical skills needed by a church organist: hymn playing, anthem accompanying, openscore reading, and console conducting.

 MUS C524 Organ Improvisation (2 cr.)
-P: C504 Improvisational Skills or permission of instructor.
+P: C504 Keyboard Skills Review or equivalent.
 Improvisation for the church organist, with emphasis on stylistic considerations, formal structures, and devices.

 MUS C535 Introduction to Liturgy and the Arts (2 cr.)
 A study of the relationship between liturgy, music, and other related arts both in history and current practice.

 MUS C540 The History of Christian Worship and Sacred Music (2 cr.)
-C: 1500 Organ Masterclass.
 Liturgical ritual and worship practices, with special emphasis on music and hymnody, from pre-Christian roots to modern day.

 MUS C541 Sacred Music: Philosophy and Practice I (2 cr.)
-C: I500 Organ Masterclass.
 An exploration of the practical demands and philosophical dimensions of a vocation in sacred music.
 Includes anthem repertoire, professional issues, and dynamics of leadership.

 MUS C542 Sacred Music: Philosophy and Practice II (2 cr.)
-P: C541 Sacred Music: Philosophy and Practice I; C: I500 Organ Masterclass.
-Continuation of C541.
+P: C541 Sacred Music: Philosophy and Practice I. Continuation of C541.

 MUS E131 Freshman Colloquium in Music Education (2 cr.)
-C: EDUC M101 Field Experience.
+C: EDUC M101 Laboratory/Field Experience.
 Introduction to the development of instructional materials and professional artifacts through observations, peer teaching, and the application of technological resources.
 A grade of C+ or higher is required.